DenJens/Hangfire.Documentation/configuration/configuring-logging.rst

 Configuring logging
 ===================

-Logging plays an important role in background processing, where work is performed behind the scenes. :doc:`Dashboard UI <using-dashboard>` can greatly help to reveal problems with user code, background jobs themselves.
-But it works by querying the job storage and requires the information is properly written first, before displaying it.
+Logging plays an important role in background processing, where work is performed behind the scenes. :doc:`Dashboard UI <using-dashboard>` can greatly help to reveal problems with user code and background jobs themselves.
+But it works by querying the job storage and requires that the information is properly written first, before displaying it.

-Even if Hangfire itself doesn't contain any errors, there may be connectivity issues, network blips, problems with the storage instance, different timeout issues and so on.
-And without logging it's very hard to diagnose those problems and understand what to do – exceptions are thrown in background and may get unnoticed.
+Even if Hangfire itself does not contain any errors, there may be connectivity issues, network blips, problems with the storage instance, different timeout issues and so on.
+And without logging this information it is very hard to diagnose those problems and understand what to do – exceptions are thrown in the background and may get unnoticed.

 Logging subsystem in Hangfire is abstracted by using the `LibLog <https://github.com/damianh/LibLog>`_ package to allow you to integrate it with any infrastructure.
-Also, you don't need to configure logging if your application doesn't create any background processing servers – client methods don't log anything, they just throw exceptions on errors.
+Also, you do not need to configure logging if your application does not create any background processing servers – client methods do not log anything, they just throw exceptions on errors.

 .NET Core and ASP.NET Core
 --------------------------